poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 ## Overrides

-Animatable sections that allow manual override of the Audio Bands against AudioLink data from the World.
+Properties that allow animated overrides of the Audio Bands against AudioLink data from the World.

 ### Band Overrides